Imwhattherel/ThinLineRadio/README.md

    | Windows          | arm64        | thinline-radio-windows-arm64-v7.0.0.zip     |

 2. Extract the contents of the archive somewhere on your computer.

+3. Set up PostgreSQL:
+   - **Option A (Recommended)**: Run the executable and use the **Interactive Setup Wizard** to guide you through PostgreSQL installation, database creation, and configuration
+   - **Option B**: Manually install PostgreSQL (locally or on another machine) and configure the server using the included documentation

-3. Run the ThinLine Radio executable.
+4. Run the ThinLine Radio executable.

-4. Access the administrative dashboard to finalize the configuration.
+5. Access the administrative dashboard to finalize the configuration.

 More detailed instructions are available in the documentation.